-With respect to ESG investment, the Associations revised the "Administration and Investment Policy for Transitional Long-term Benefit Adjustment Fund" in line with the Basic Policy for Funds (public notice issued by four ministries).
-The policy revised in fiscal year 2020 provides: the necessary initiatives shall be implemented, based on a case-by-case analysis, with a view to promoting investment considering non-financial elements including ESG (Environmental, Social, and Governance) in addition to financial elements based on the approach that the sustainable growth of investee companies and the entire market is necessary for the increase of return on investment portfolio over long time so as to secure long-term return for the benefit of insured persons.
+With respect to ESG investment, the Associations revised its policies including the "Basic Policy for the Transitional Long-term Benefit (TLTB) Adjustment Fund" in line with the revised "Basic Policy for Ensuring Safe and Efficient Management and Investment of Funds from Long-term Perspective."
+The Association's basic policy revised in FY2020 provides: the necessary initiatives shall be implemented, based on a case-by-case analysis, with a view to promoting investment considering non-financial elements including ESG (Environmental, Social, and Governance) in addition to financial elements based on the approach that the sustainable growth of investee companies and the entire market is necessary for the increase of return on investment portfolio over long time so as to secure long-term return for the benefit of members.